-- Take the time to view your landing pages from different devices to make sure that it always loads properly, contains all the key elements needed to prompt users to action and has a crisp layout that isn’t impinged upon in any way by your site’s responsive styling.
+- Take the time to view your landing pages from different devices to make sure that it always loads properly, contain all the key elements needed to prompt users to action, and have a crisp layout that isn’t impinged upon in any way by your site’s responsive styling.

-- One driver of the growing need for cross device analysis is webrooming and showrooming, both retail-related activities stemming from holiday shopper activity during past few seasons.
+- One driver of the growing need for cross-device analysis is webrooming and showrooming, both retail-related activities stemming from holiday shopper activity during the past few seasons.
 Webrooming is the retail customer behavior of researching products and services while in a store.
-It differs from showrooming, an in-store behavior in which customers compare prices and research features, leading to a purchase online.
+It differs from showrooming, an in-store behavior in which customers compare prices and research features, leading to purchases online.

 Both trends signal the need to understand foot traffic that is likely to become web traffic, including traffic from customers researching products in the privacy of a home.

-The fact is that it is critical to add an analytics solutions to accurately capture that traffic.
-And adding a User ID in a Google Analytics script captures the best cross device behavior to enhance a marketing strategy.
+The fact is that it is critical to add an analytics solution to accurately capture that traffic.
+And adding a User ID in a Google Analytics script captures the best cross-device behavior to enhance a marketing strategy.
 Learn more about how to track this KPI on a Google Analytics dashboard.

 How to Monitor Sessions by Device Type in Real-time

-The Sessions by Device Type Metric should be coupled with related web metrics to provide a complete view of your digital marketing performance.
-Consider tracking this metric alongside others such as Organic Search Performance by Device, Web Traffic Sources and Audience Metrics vs. Targets.
+To gain a comprehensive view of your web performance, it is important to combine the Sessions by Device Type Metric with other relevant digital marketing metrics.
+Consider tracking this metric alongside others, such as Organic Search Performance by Device, Web Traffic Sources, and Audience Metrics vs. Targets.

 Learn more about how to track your Sessions by Device Type on a Digital Marketing Dashboard.